Recent Blog Articles

 Flashes occur when the vitreous gel bumps, rubs, or tugs against the retina.
 Like floaters, flashes are generally harmless and require no treatment.

-Sometimes floaters and flashes signal a condition that can lead to vision loss.
+Sometimes new onset of floaters or flashes signals a condition that can lead to vision loss.

 The shrinking vitreous can tug on the retina and pull away from it.
 This event, called a posterior vitreous detachment, is common, and usually doesn't threaten vision.
 In about one in six people, a posterior vitreous detachment causes the retina to tear.
 Fluid from inside the eye can then seep through the tear and separate the retina from the tissues that nourish it.
 This separation, called retinal detachment, can lead to permanent vision loss.